git-fetch-git-roll-over/GradDog/docs/source/index.rst

 We used ``numpy`` arrays as our core data structure, because this will make it easy to perform operations on either single values or single or multidimensional arrays.
 Our only external dependency should be ``numpy``.

-The main class of this package is the ``Variable`` class and it creates instances of single input varaibles.
-The class contains arrtibutes such as *name*, *value* and default *derivative*.
+The main class of this package is the ``Variable`` class and it creates instances of single input variables.
+The class contains attributes such as *name*, *value* and default *derivative*.

 This module also contais a ``Function`` method that can takes in name of the elementary functions (e.g. :math:`sin, cos, tan, exp` and :math:`log`), instance of the ``Variable`` class and a base with default value of :math:`e` if elementary function is :math:`exp` or :math:`log`.